Github-Web-Apps/Starhub/README.md

-# watchub
+# Watchub

-Watch for people who follow/unfollow you and start/unstar your repositories.
+Be notified of people who followed/unfollowed you and starred/unstarred your repositories.

 - [Running it locally/contributing/etc](/CONTRIBUTING.md)